youngboy/engine-docs/source/setup-ruby.md

 // TODO: maybe write a sentence or two more here about how to deploy the docker container, if we have recommendations

-// TODO: make sure we have indeed run the proxy on EC2

 // TODO: maybe add information about proxy release notes

+We recognize that almost every team using Engine has a slightly different deployment environment, and encourage you to [contact us](mailto: support@apollodata.com) with feedback or for help if you encounter problems running the Engine proxy.

 ## 3. View Metrics in Engine

 Once your server is set up, navigate your new Engine service on https://engine.apollographql.com.
-Start sending requests to start seeing performance metrics!
+Start sending requests to your Ruby server to start seeing performance metrics!